-Specific Profile of Crohn’s Disease and Its Possible Spiritual Roots
+Biblical Insights into the Specific Profile of Crohn’s Disease and Its Possible Spiritual Roots

 (A 3 Minute Read)

-As a believer, it’s important for us to be able to discern the motives of our heart.
+As believers, it’s important for us to be able to discern the motives of our heart.
 We may have good intentions and be doing something that seems right, but we need to be able to identify what spirit is driving it.
 Is it God’s Spirit or is it the enemy?

-Crohn’s disease is an example of a disease that is a fruit of this counterfeit way of thinking.
+Crohn’s disease is an example of a disease that is a fruit of the enemy’s counterfeit way of thinking.
 Physiologically, the immune system targets and attacks the intestine as the enemy rather than the harmful, invading microbes.
 It will eat away at the lining of the intestine taking ‘bites’ out of it and causing injury, ulceration, and bleeding.

 A person with Crohn’s disease might find themselves trying to help everyone else and keep everyone else happy.
 They’ve engaged in a precarious juggling game because they have taken on a responsibility that is not theirs.
 They may find that no matter what they do, they can’t help everyone pull it together and they may internalize it and take it personally as if it was their own failure or their own fault that these people are unhappy.

 They may feel like they have to do everything right in order to keep others happy.
 There is no room for their own failure, weakness, humanness or anything of the sort.
 They may find themselves driven by fear and guilt.
 They may have expectations for themselves of perfection and performance.
 When they beat themselves up or are hard on themselves with these unrealistic expectations, over time, their body may respond accordingly and begin to target itself as the enemy, in this case, the lining of the intestines.